passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 “One last thing.
 You said years of therapy.”

+Saka closed her eyes and breathed out slowly.

 “Let me guess: nobody offered therapy to everyone.”

+Iaqa stared.

 “Well, no. How would that even work?”

 “Not everyone took the offer.”

+His eyes widened, and it would have been comical if the context wasn't utterly awful.

 “You mean?
 Your government actually did that?
+Oh, of course.”

+He seemed to have figured it out, but Saka let him continue.

-Oh, of course.
-They just had a million people directly affected, just on the one planet, hundreds of millions in the… Union, was it?”
+“They just had a million people directly affected, just on the one planet, hundreds of millions in the… Union, was it?”
 Saka nodded.
 “And probably a lot of non-sensitives who witnessed the events, and all the healers who were on the scene and treated you, and the parents and children and siblings and friends and all the rest.”

 “Basically, yes.
 Also, not everyone reacted the same way.
 I told you mine, and Alderaan was worse, but I was young and I’m only moderately sensitive.
 Some